-The Bible, Biblical principles and Christian faith are the heart of Faulkner University.
-The development of Biblical knowledge and an understanding of the cultural heritage of Christianity are infused into all academic courses and programs.
-The Christian Cultural Heritage is a core Biblical curriculum designed to incorporate these goals.
+The Bible, biblical principles and Christian faith are the heart of Faulkner University.
+The development of biblical knowledge and an understanding of the cultural heritage of Christianity are infused into all academic courses and programs.
+Additionally, Christian Cultural Heritage (BI 4311) is a core course in the biblical curriculum designed to incorporate these goals.

 Through the Christian Cultural Heritage curriculum, Faulkner students will complete a minimum of six courses in biblical studies.
 Students are encouraged to enroll in additional biblical studies courses to enhance their knowledge and promote spiritual growth.

 Upper Level requirements

 Marriage and Family Relations (BI 3311)